zackstout/Golden-Ratio-Real-Estate-Weekend-5/README.md

 ## Functionality
 View, post, edit and delete real estate properties to your heart's content!
 You can search and sort them too!
 I took steps toward implementing favorites functionality, but we didn't quite get there!

+## Stretch Goals
+In addition to favorites, I also wanted to implement form validation, maybe add random images of houses via, say, google's street view API.
+Also aim to refactor the code so that listings and rentals are both handled by the same functions, to avoid duplication of code.
+Wanted to add search filter options, in particular a cost range and a number of hits to return.